Genetic Genealogy Links

 - Genetic Genealogy Standards – Created by a committee including genealogists, genetic genealogists, and scientists, and with public input, published on 10 Jan 2015.

 - DNA Testing Adviser – Richard Hill offers a free e-book (pdf format) titled "Guide to DNA Testing" and published in 2014.
 It is available free by subscribing to his email list.
+Note: The current version of this e-book is Version 3.0, published in 2017.

 - The Genetic Genealogist – Blaine Bettinger, mentioned above under Bloggers, has available a free e-book (pdf format) titled "I Have the Results of My Genetic Genealogy Test, Now What?" and published in 2008.
+He also has a second free e-book, "Guide to Visual Phasing" based on a series of blog posts from November 2016.

 Some of the bloggers listed above provided year-end retrospectives, highlighting the most read or most commented blog posts of the year.
 These are definitely worth a read!